BeyondQuality/beyondquality/research/public_speaking.md

 @bischoffdev: Successful talk delivery starts with thorough preparation, including practicing your pacing, timing, and especially your opening and closing sentences.

 @rgroetz2: Be on time.
 It's embarrassing for the speakers after you if you take longer.

+@RikardEdgren001: I write a rough script for all of my slides, but I don't follow it (unless it is an online talk, then I do it word-by-word).
+But writing a script gives me one way of expressing the important points, and if I forget some of them, it doesn't matter (there should be enough anyway).
+I also try to put some humour in there, and tend to remember those parts better.

 ### 7. Enjoy yourself